 Publication does not constitute endorsement by Governing of the author, the author’s point of view or that of the author’s organization and may not be represented as such.

-Those considering submitting a commentary are encouraged to first email Senior Editor John Martin, with a brief description of the proposed article.
+Those considering submitting a commentary are encouraged to first email Contributing Editor John Martin, with a brief description of the proposed article.
 Finished pieces should be submitted by email in Microsoft Word-compatible format.

 Submitting a Book for Review

 To inquire about sending books for review by Governing, please contact Associate Editor Tricia Dugan.